Offending at the speed of Jeselnik.

 He’s pretty damn fearless.
 However, how long can any principled person ply their trade in this unprincipled, cowardly, brain-clouded environment called America.
 Many, if not all, comedians have been stultified by the networks that hire them, especially outspoken, dangerous comedians that slice into the spine of taboo subjects and bring forth gold (Richard Pryor comes to mind), and Jeselnik is no exception, as he relates how Comedy Central threatened to fire him if he did not delete his tweet about the Boston Marathon bombing on the day it occurred (“Today there are some lines that should not be crossed.
 Especially the finish line”).
 That issue would ultimately resolve in Jeselnik losing his show (THE JESELNIK OFFENSIVE) at the end of its second season in 2013.
 He’s aired material that has been banned, he’s had death threats, his family have received death threats… And the whole country of New Zealand is after him for making light of a New Zealand shark attack victim.

-Still, this is his second stand-up special (after 2013’s CALIGULA), so he must be doing something right.
+Still, this is his third Standup Special, so he must be doing something right.
 Or at least lucrative for venal corporate swine.

 There is a deeper layer of onion to Jeselnik’s callous exterior.
 “People say to me, ‘Anthony, what’s funny about Aurora?
 What’s funny about the Boston Marathon?
 What’s funny about your grandmother’s funeral?’
 Nothing.
 Nothing is funny about those things.
 [Pause] That’s where *I* come in.”
 Jeselnik truly feels a compulsion, a calling: “I got a job to do.
 How can I make people laugh today?”
 An avocation: “I didn’t get into comedy for the money or fame.
 I know that sounds wrong, because I’m dripping with both.”
 There’s something deeper here than just trolling to get attention.
 He’s digging at the roots of a tree that has been over-watered for so long over other saplings, it has grown to sky-darkening proportions – that tree of “civilization,” of social mores; that tree with the tacit demarcations that separate us from the beasts, from tribal superstitions; that tree whose branches fan out into “accepted modes of behavior” and political correctness and fear of alien cultures.
 There’s so much to unpack.
 Will you be staying long?